-Five randomly chosen numbers as given in Annex 10.7.2B3 will be printed on five white pages of paper.
+Five randomly chosen numbers will be printed on five white pages of paper.
 The font size, print style and character spacing will replicate that used for the ear tags.

 The test tags and the pages with the printed numbers will be placed on a vertical surface (viewing surface) at head height in an appropriately lit laboratory room.
 Five assessors will stand 15 metres from the viewing surface and then commence walking towards it.
 Each assessor will attempt to read the numbers on the different ear tags and pages and the distance at which each device (ear tag or page) can be read without error will be recorded on the evaluation sheet.